 How to implement DevOps Culture?

-While the actual DevOps practice is personalized as per each organizations’ needs, there are a number of core technology practices like Continuous Integration, Continuous Deployment, Automated Testing and development methodologies like Agile represent a core set of DevOps Practices.
+While the actual DevOps practice is personalized as per each organizations’ needs, there are a number of core technology practices like Continuous Integration and Continuous Deployment, Automated Testing and development methodologies like Agile represent a core set of DevOps Practices.

 These practices connect to technologies, tools, and products to provide a customized process/ practice.